PoojaRawool/Forest_Fire_Prediction/README.md

 # Design Model
 ![Design Model](githubimgs/design_Model.PNG)
+Initially we started with the data collection that was done by requesting to NASA FIRMS.
+We are considering data from 3 years i.e. 2018, 2019, 2020.
+Then we have loaded the data of all the 3 years than we have done the concatenation of all the 3 years.
+After that the raw data needed to be pre-processed to remove the NAN / Missing values from the type column.
+As the value of the type column depends on the latitude and the longitude, we can't replace the missing values with the mean, median or mode as it can result into assigning wrong values.
+So we tried using KNNImputer where each sample’s missing values are imputed using the mean value from n_neighbors nearest neighbors found in the training set but KNN Imputation struggles more with categorical data since all of the results must be rounded.
+So we decided to get rid of the tuples containing NAN values as the number of tuples with missing value of type is reasonably low and can be ignored from the huge sample size.
+Later using get_dummies categorical columns were converted into numeric columns also we decided not to remove the outliers from the dataset because considering our problem statement it was normal to have extreme values so outliers needs to be identified.
+Then the feature selection was done based on the correlation.
+Later in the model building part we decided to go for random forest regressor.
+Then to choose the best parameters for the model hyparameter tuning was done using Optuna and created a model using those parameters and finally the deployment was done on Heroku and Azure (Since our pickle file size was large we created separate pickle file of only NRT data for deploying it on Heroku and Azure ) and for Flask we considered the entire dataset.

 # Solution Approach
    Initially we started with the data collection that was done by requesting to NASA FIRMS.
 We are